Light reflectance values for ceilings

-Light reflectance is measured in accordance with the CIE Publication No. 15.2 (1986).
+Light Reflectance Value is measured in accordance with the BS8493:2008+A1:2010.
 Measurement values are evaluated with CIE 10 degree Standard Observer (1964) and CIE Standard Illuminant D65.